475th Air Base Wing: Cold War

 The 45th TRS and 612th TFS were unmanned during their entire assignment, as squadron was on deployed status to bases in South Vietnam (The 45th TRS deployed to Tan Son Nhut Air Base; the 612th TFS at Phù Cát Air Base).

-From Misawa, aircraft and personnel of the 67th, 356th and 391st TFS rotated six aircraft every ten days to Kusan and Taegu Air Bases in South Korea performing Nuclear alert duty.
-On 16 May 1968, the M8.3 Tokachi earthquake caused over $1 million worth of damage to Misawa AB.
+From Misawa, aircraft and personnel of the 67th, 356th and 391st TFS rotated six aircraft every ten days to Kusan and Taegu Air Bases in South Korea performing nuclear alert duty.
+On 16 May 1968, the M8.3 Tokachi earthquake caused over $1 million worth of damage to Misawa Air Base.
 Air Force fighter operations ceased at Misawa in early 1971, and the wing phased down operations.
-All flying resources were reassigned to Kusan AB South Korea for the 3d Tactical Fighter Wing, and the wing was inactivated on 15 March, being replaced by the 6112th Air Base Group as Misawa was phased down for reconstruction.
+All flying resources were transferred to Kusan Air Base South Korea for the 3d Tactical Fighter Wing, and the wing was inactivated on 15 March, being replaced by the 6112th Air Base Group as Misawa was phased down for reconstruction.

-After a brief period of inactivation, the 475th Air Base Wing was reactivated on 1 November 1971 at Yokota Air Base, Japan, replacing the 6100th Air Base Wing.
+After a brief period of inactivation, the wing was reactivated as the 475th Air Base Wing on 1 November 1971 at Yokota Air Base, Japan, replacing the 6100th Air Base Wing.
 At Yokota, the wing inherited a huge support complex, with some 47 sub-locations in all parts of Japan, including operation of Yokota and Tachikawa Air Bases, Fuchu and Chitose Air Stations, and numerous housing complexes within the Tokyo area.
 In 1972 the wing's components were as below: